immortalbob/Archive-Viewer/README.md

 # ACCPP Archive-Viewer

-This project is a web application that visualizes the directory tree of an archive.
+This project is a web application that visualizes the directory tree of the ACCPP archive.
 It is built with Flask, Flask-CORS, and pandas.

 ## Prerequisites